TikTok food trends: Snow cream

+@sugar_boogerz filmed themselves mixing snow with condensed milk to make snow cream, in December 2022.
+Other users shared recipes that mixed snow with milk, vanilla, and sugar, and in 2024 Reese Witherspoon made a "snow salt Chococinno" by pouring a salted caramel and chocolate sauce over freshly gathered snow.

 Spicy pickled garlic

 TikTok user @lalaleluu introduced spicy pickled garlic as a trend in March 2022.
 This recipe consists of pickled garlic in a jar, sriracha, chili flakes, and thyme.